vatpac-technology/sops/docs/aerodromes/classc/Darwin.md

 |225 – 359| Direct|

 !!! tip
-    If a VFR aircraft has not planned via a VFR route as above, use the phraseology: “ABC, cleared amended route VFR route 1, maintain A020, squawk 4512”
+    If a VFR aircraft has not planned via a VFR route as above, use the phraseology: “*ABC, cleared amended route VFR route 1, climb to A020, squawk 4512*”

 ## Coordination
 ### DN TCU